theguly/theguly.github.io/_posts/2015-08-01-Offensive-Security-Certified-Professional.md

  - red
 ---

-# Offensive Security - Penetration Testing with Kali linux
+# Review of Offensive Security - Penetration Testing with Kali linux

 Back in 2014 I started reading about Offensive Security flagship course PWK and companion exam [OSCP](https://www.offensive-security.com/pwk-oscp/).
 The certification was like a watershed, or at least I felt that way.
 Not between pro and beginner, more like between who Suffered, felt Pain, and saw Ghost (pun intended)and the others.